carbon-language/carbon-lang/docs/design/generics/overview.md

 fn Illegal[T:! type, U:! type](x: T) -> U { ... }
 ```

-#### Generic type parameters
+#### Facet parameters

-A function with a generic type parameter can have the same function body as an
+A function with a facet parameter can have the same function body as an
 unparameterized one.

 ```